rdrgbaioco/rdrgbaioco/README.md

 ## Hi

-**I'm currently a mobile/desktop developer with Dart - Flutter, and also backend APIs with C# (.NET Core) and Dart**.
+**I'm currently a mobile developer with Dart/Flutter and backend APIs with C# (.NET Core) and PostgreSQL or Firebase / Supabase.

 ## Follow Me: